Quantum ergodicity for contact metric structures: Contact metric structures

 \end{proposition}

 \begin{remark} The last proposition also means that the volume form coincides, up to a multiplicative constant, with the Haar measure on $\Heis^d$ in any Darboux coordinates.
-In particular, it is invariant by the Reeb flow generated by $R$. \end{remark}
+This observation then makes it obvious that this volume form is invariant by the Reeb flow, i.e., the flow generated by the vector field $R$. \end{remark}

 In what follows, we shall drop the index $g$ when talking about the volume form and simply write ${\rm vol}$.